The Manuscript Found in Saragossa: Film, television and theatre

+In 1984, the Mexican writer Juan Tovar made the first theatrical adaptation of the novel in Spanish, which was edited by the theater and film director Ludwik Margules.

-A later adaption is the Romanian-language play Saragosa, 66 de Zile (Saragossa, 66 Days), written and directed by Alexandru Dabija in 1999 at the Odeon Theatre Bucharest, and first represented at The Theater der Welt Festival in Berlin.
+A later adaption is the Romanian-language play Saragosa, 66 de Zile (Saragossa, 66 Days), written and directed by Alexandru Dabija in 1999 at the Odeon Theatre Bucharest, and first represented at The Theater der Welt festival in Berlin.

 Christine Mary Dunford adapted an English-language stage version from Ian Maclean's translation of the novel.

 Subsequently, the novel (and film) acted themselves as a frame-story for an episode of the Italian TV series Inspector Montalbano.

 In 2001, composer José Evangelista premiered the opera "Manuscrit trouvé à Saragosse" on a libretto by Alexis Nouss based on the novel.

 In 2017, the Italian filmmaker Alberto Rondalli adapted the book in a movie titled Agadah.